melintea/cdschecker2/README.md

   Hence some classes cannot be used for globals, e.g. ```std::shared_mutex```
 - anything spinlock will hog the machine.
 Use ```-b num```
 - always run with fairness, e.g. ```-m 2 -y``` or ```-m 2 -f 10```
+- a lot of false positives; always compare with relacy to weed them out

 Recipe:
 - ```cd libbacktrace```